rsangole/blog/content/post/2021-08-03-docker-based-rstudio-postgres/dockercompose.md

 ## Connecting via R

 Use [`postgres.R`](https://github.com/rsangole/postgres/blob/master/postgres.R) to test your connection.
 Run your `DBI::` commands you would normally, *except* for one key difference.

 In the connection object, make sure the name of the `host` is the name of the database service you've chosen in `docker-compose.yml`.
+(Outside docker, you would typically use 'localhost' to connect to a local postgres server).

     con <- DBI::dbConnect(
       drv = RPostgres::Postgres(),